June 06, 2017 1039

 Many eye exercise programs that promise to help kids avoid eye power have little or no scientific basis or proof that it works.
 In many cases, these products have been taken off the market (in the U.S) for misleading advertising regarding its effectiveness.
 The American Academy of Ophthalmology has issued a statement that there is no evidence that eye exercises does indeed help with our eyesight.

 Want to be sure your kids are on the right track?
-We have some good news for you!
+Make an appointment with an Ophthalmologist using GetDoc in Malaysia as well as Singapore.

 by Hridya Anand